 - Cover your head.
 Even in a car, you can still get harmed by falling debris.

 - Remain where you are even after the quaking stops

 - Turn on the radio and listen for alerts.

-- Drive cautiously afterwards.
-Anticipate rubble, broken stop lights, and blocked roads.
+- Drive cautiously afterward.
+Anticipate rubble, broken stoplights, and blocked roads.

 5. Stay Calm

-It is important to stay calm during the earthquake.
+It is essential to stay calm during an earthquake.
 Freaking out has never helped anyone during a survival situation.
-It just causes them to make poor decisions.
+It just causes poor decisions.